Glokc0ma/SD-Maid-Pro/Setup.md

 The most common reason for this error is a faulty root setup.
 SD Maid thinks it has root, but using it fails unexpectedly.

 Known solutions:
+* Remove SD Maid (the unlocker can stay installed), check that the folder `/data/data/eu.thedarken.sdm` is gone.
+Check that SD Maid is no longer visible in the SuperUser app.
+Reboot your device.
+Reinstall SD Maid.
 * Reroot the device.
 * Clear the data of the SuperUser application.
 * Deny SD Maid root access, then restart the device, grant SD Maid root access.